-This feature enables you to run the selected tests for a specified number of iterations.
-The minimum value is 1 and the maximum is 20.
+Enables you to run the selected tests for a specified number of iterations.
+In both the GUI and the CLI modes, the minimum number of passes is 1.
+In the GUI mode, the maximum number of passes is 20 and in the CLI mode, it is 999.

-NOTE: In the CLI mode, Online Diagnostics allows for a maximum number of 999 passes.